Drafting tools and techniques

 Drafting tools and techniques have gone through a lot of changes since personal computers became popular.
 We dont use slide rules anymore and sepias and track machines are a thing of the past but some drafting equipment remains with us.

 If you have to do a lot of field measuring, a laser measuring tool can make your life a lot easier.
-In this article I describe the tool I use and give some suggestions about other tools that are available.
+In this article I describe this more recent addition to our arsenal of tools.
+I give my opions of the tool I use and give some suggestions about other devices that are available.

 Drafting symbol software packages can be very useful to keep the repetitive work at a minimum

 The engineering scale and the architects scale explained.
+No 1:3 is not a proper scale even if your CAD system says it is.
 Why we still need to use these tools in an age where CAD systems supposedly draw everything perfectly to scale.